Tunneling in multi-site mesoscopic quantum Hall circuits: Introduction

-One of the promising research directions is then to scale up such hybrid structures to form a lattice that could provide different routes to constructing more complex Fibonacci anyons by leveraging the exotic features of generalized coupled-impurities models.
-These multi-site QH circuits can also provide a useful way of understanding the effects of disorder on QH edges due to QH puddle formation~\cite{sssw} (see also Ref.~\cite{dcg}).
-In addition, they show some novel aspects of heat transport properties~\cite{ kkr, genr, eu1,oliever, es1, para}.
-It is important to note that owing to having infinitely large numbers of electrons in the metal islands, each grain in the chain, essentially behaves identical to each other.
+One of the promising research directions is to scale up such hybrid structures to form a lattice that could provide different routes to constructing more complex Fibonacci anyons by leveraging the exotic features of generalized coupled-impurity models.
+These multi-site QH circuits can also provide a useful way of understanding the effects of disorder on QH edges due to QH puddle formation~\cite{sssw} (see also Refs.~\cite{dcg, mill}).
+In addition, they show novel aspects of heat transport~\cite{ kkr, viet,genr, eu1,oliever, es1, para}.
+It is important to note that owing to the presence of an infinitely large number of electrons in the metal islands, each grain in the chain, essentially behaves identically to the others.
 The well-defined QH edge states implemented via quantum point contacts in the metal-semiconductor hybrid structures also provide unprecedented tuning of the device.
-Therefore, multi-site QH circuits could be used to simulate different model quantum systems of strongly correlated physics, i.e. they could capture the essential features of a real material.
+Therefore, multi-site QH circuits could be used to simulate different model quantum systems in strongly correlated physics, i.e., they could capture the essential features of a real material~\cite{dggnew}.

-It is well-understood that the combined effects of a dynamical Coulomb blockade and integer QH effect generate a form of a Luttinger liquid (LL)~\cite{saffi}.
-A single channel QH circuit consisting of $N$ grains can be described by an equivalent model of an impurity in LL with the Luttinger parameter $K=1/(N+1)$, or a fractional QH effect with filling fraction $\nu=K$~\cite{KBM}.
-As long as there are no tunneling/backscattering events in the system, all the properties of multi-site QH circuits can be achieved just by the usual circuit analysis~\cite{Slobodeniuk_2013}.
+It is well understood that the combined effects of a dynamical Coulomb blockade and the integer QH effect generate a form of Luttinger liquid (LL)~\cite{saffi}.
+A single channel QH circuit consisting of $N$ grains can be described by an equivalent model of an impurity in an LL with the Luttinger parameter $K=1/(N+1)$, or of a fractional QH effect with filling fraction $\nu=K$~\cite{KBM}.
+As long as there are no tunneling/backscattering events in the system, all the properties of multi-site QH circuits can be achieved simply through the usual circuit analysis~\cite{Slobodeniuk_2013}.